dsarov/SPANDx/README.md

 *****SPANDx now works with SLURM, SGE and PBS (Torque) resource managers (v2.7+) *****

-SPANDx can also be run directly without a resource handler (set scheduler=NONE) although this is not recommended
+SPANDx can also be run directly without a resource handler (set SCHEDULER=NONE in scheduler.config) although this is not recommended

 USAGE: SPANDx.sh
 <parameters, required>